 It’s become evident that modern medicine now allows us to live far beyond our ability to have a high quality of life.
 Ventilators, feeding tubes, and the like all allow our bodies to live on beyond our ability to actually do anything.
 And this is not a criticism of anyone’s end of life choices – it may very well be that I’ll beg the doctors to do anything to extend my days or moments at the end of my life.

 “Health nuts are going to feel stupid some day, lying in hospitals, dying of nothing.” – Redd Foxx

 My point is much more current.
 What are we doing with our lives before we reach that point.
 Redd Foxx used to make fun of health nuts by saying that they’re “going to feel stupid some day, lying in hospitals, dying of nothing.”
-While Foxx misses the point that those health nuts probably had a much higher quality of life for the last 20 years of their lives, his quote is hilarious, and it sheds light on our current predicament in that too many of us work too hard to create lives where we die of nothing.
-The odd irony: such efforts lead to a life of nothing.
+While those health nuts probably had a much higher quality of life for the last 20 years of their lives, Foxx’s quote is hilarious.
+Too many of us work too hard to create lives where we die of nothing.
+The odd irony is that such efforts lead to a life of nothing.
 No value.
 No accomplishments.
 No experiences.
 No memories.
 Just safety and comfort.
 That, gentlemen, is a life to regret.

 Look, I’m anything but a thrill seeker.
 I can stay at home and relax with the best of them.
 But that’s not the man’s life.
 The man’s life is to get out in this rugged world and take it on.
 You’ll win some, you’ll lose some, you’ll get hurt – but that kind of life, in itself, is winning.
 It’s the life that brings joy and satisfaction.
 It’ll bring discomfort.
 It’ll bring pain.
 It may bring an early death.
 But it’ll bring with it experiences.
 And memories.
 And smiles.
 And no regrets.